GitauHarrison/notes/simple_whatsapp_chatbot.md

 from app import routes
 ```

-`ngrok.connect(5000)` is used to connect us to the locall port 500.
+`ngrok.connect(5000)` is used to connect us to the local port 500.
 We then check whether that configuration is set in the `config.py` file.
 If it is set, then we call the `start_ngrok()` function.
-A ngork tunnel will be displayed in the terminal every time our application is running.
+A ngork tunnel will be displayed in the terminal every time the application is running.

 ```python
 # This is how the terminal output will look like: